codemacabre/codemacabre-com/src/writing/getting-post-metadata-right.md

 <rss version="2.0" xmlns:content="http://purl.org/rss/1.0/modules/content/"	... >
 ```

-Read-it-later apps are particularly good at scraping the post content and outputting it in an easy-to-read format.
-That is, provided you don't hide half of your content behind a login or paywall. 😒
+Read-it-later apps are particularly good at scraping the post content and outputting it in an easy-to-read format, so nothing special is required here.
+Provided you don't hide half of your content behind a login or paywall. 😒

 ### The date
 RSS requires the post date to be entered in a [valid format](https://cyber.harvard.edu/rss/rss.html#ltpubdategtSubelementOfLtitemgt) to a `<pubDate>` element.
 Atom similarly uses a `<published>` element.